-There's really nothing to compare to a concert in this famous cathedral, but the only way to guarantee a seat is to order online in advance, otherwise, they're on a first-come first-serve basis.
+There's really nothing to compare to one of the occasionnel concerts performed in this famous cathedral, but the only way to guarantee a seat is to order online in advance, otherwise, they're on a first-come first-serve basis.

 The cathedral has been around for 850 years and still receives over 7 millions visitors a year.

 • Notre Dame Cathedral…